opendatateam/udata/docs/development-environment.md

 Everything should be up and running!

 !!! note "Tell us what you think"
-    You are always welcome to tell us about your experience _installing uData_.
+    You are always welcome to tell us about your experience _installing udata_.
     Get in touch with us via our [Gitter chatroom][Gitter] or by raising a [new issue][] on [GitHub][].

 ## Common tasks